kumbulanit/t-sql/tech company/untitled/Module 9/Lesson3_Filtering_Groups_with_HAVING.md

         AVG(p.Budget) AS OverallAvgValue,

         -- Quality metrics
-        COUNT(CASE WHEN p.Status = 'Completed' AND p.ActualEndDate <= p.PlannedEndDate THEN 1 END) AS OnTimeProjects,
+        COUNT(CASE WHEN p.IsActive = 'Completed' AND p.ActualEndDate <= p.PlannedEndDate THEN 1 END) AS OnTimeProjects,
-        COUNT(CASE WHEN p.Status = 'Completed' THEN 1 END) AS CompletedProjects,
+        COUNT(CASE WHEN p.IsActive = 'Completed' THEN 1 END) AS CompletedProjects,

         -- Profitability
         (SUM(ISNULL(p.Budget, 0)) - SUM(ISNULL(p.ActualCost, 0))) AS TotalProfit,